process-analytics/bpmn-visualization-js/docs/contributors/bpmn-support-how-to.md

 ### Elements requiring special attention

 - For BPMN Events, the actual type in controlled by `EventDefinition` fields in the BPMN specification.
-Detecting new event types requires changes in `ShapeBpmnEventKind` to add the newly supported BPMN Event Definition.
+Detecting new event types requires changes in `ShapeBpmnEventDefinitionKind` to add the newly supported BPMN Event Definition.
 - For BPMN SubProcesses, the actual type is controlled by `ShapeBpmnSubProcessKind` which is set accordingly during the BPMN parsing.

 ### Initial Shape Rendering